rmathena79/democracy/README.md

+# Project 1 - Roy Mathena

+Comparing 2016 and 2020 US Presidential Election results, focusing on county-level changes and votes for candidates other than the two major nominees.

 ## Questions for the Data
 - How did votes for non-major candidates (anyone but Trump or Clinton/Biden) shift from 2016 to 2020?
 - How does that shift relate to the overall change in election result, from Republican in 2016 to Democrat in 2020?